jacobjma/point-segment-matching/README.md

 See [example](https://github.com/jacobjma/point-segment-matching/blob/master/notebooks/poly_graphene_traversal.ipynb) for how the above analysis was done or check out the [tutorial](https://github.com/jacobjma/point-segment-matching/blob/master/notebooks/tutorial_nanowire.ipynb) for more information.

 ## Installation
-Install manually after cloning the repository from Github:
+Install using pip after cloning the repository from Github:

     git clone https://github.com/jacobjma/point-segment-matching.git
     cd point-segment-matching